 —Is reserved otherwise.

-The Misc subfield of the broadcast WUR Wake-up frame contains the Group Addressed BU subfield and Reserved subfield(#2461) as defined in Table 9-988e (Misc subfield of broadcast WUR Wake-up frame). (#2389)
+The Misc subfield is only present in the broadcast WUR Wake-up frame which is always a FL WUR Wake-up frame (#2387) and contains the Group Addressed BU subfield (#2461) as defined in Table 9-988e (Misc subfield of broadcast WUR Wake-up frame).
+The Misc subfield is reserved in FL WUR Wake-up frames that are not broadcast addressed.(#2389)

 30.8 Wake-up Operation